Eating the right amount of good carbs vs. bad carbs is the key to optimal health and reaching and maintaining your ideal weight.

 Eliminate sweets, sugary drinks, and refined grains like white bread.

-Not all sugar is bad for you, which is important to keep in mind when reading nutritional labels.
+Not all sugar is bad for you, which is essential to remember when reading nutritional labels.

 Added sugar is what you want to avoid, which should be clearly listed on the label.